dhall-lang/dhall-lang/standard/binary.md

 of the version string and MUST NOT attempt to parse the protocol version string as a version number.

-## Protocol evolution

-The standardization process is fallible and this section addresses how to mitigate the following types of protocol specification errors:

-*   A new protocol version string misassigns the major or minor number

-    In theory, no action is required.
-Standards compliant decoders are unaffected if they match on the exact protocol version string and do not attempt to interpret the protocol version string.
-The only harm is that the incorrect protocol version number is misleading to humans by incorrectly suggesting the presence or absence of a breaking change.

-    In practice, you might want to publish a new release of the standard correcting the version number and permanently removing standardized support for encoding or decoding the incorrect version number (i.e. "blacklisting" the number).

-*   There is a specification bug in the encoding logic

-    An protocol version that incorrectly specifies how to encode expressions MUST be blacklisted and the fixed encoding logic MUST be released under a new protocol version.
-This is necessary since there is no way to fix all possible encoded data once the encoding bug has been published.

-*   New encoding logic is published without changing the version number

-    Treat this the same as a specification bug in the encoding logic.
-Blacklist the old protocol version string and release the same logic under a new protocol version string.

-*   There is a specification bug in the decoding logic

-    Decoding bugs MUST be fixed by releasing a new verson of the standard fixing the error.
-However, the corresponding protocol version string does not need to be blacklisted nor changed since decoding logic does not persist any data.

-*   The decoding logic is changed without changing the version number at all

-    Treat this the same as a specification bug in the decoding logic.
-Publish a new release of the standard fixing the version number that the logic decodes, but there is no need to blacklist the old protocol version string since no invalid data was persisted.

 ## CBOR expressions

 The following notation will be used for CBOR expressions in serialization